 To find a specific user you can click the options button (represented by a gear icon) to reveal a search box.
 Type their name or email address to find them quickly.

 After you have found the user (or users) whose access you would like to change, you can select a different role for them from the role drop-down.
 This will immediately change their permissions on that item.

 Note: Users invited directly to individual files are unable to use the Edit feature, regardless of role.
 Users invited to folders at the Creator and above levels will be able to use the Edit feature.

 Hiding Items From Users

-Note: The No Access role won’t show up as an option for users that have been given direct access to the folder or file you are editing permissions for.
+Note: The Access Denied role won’t show up as an option for users that have been given direct access to the folder or file you are editing permissions for.
 Instead, you can remove their access.

 Folders that are hidden will have transparent icons to distinguish this setting.
 The icon for hidden files does not change, but you can see that they have permissions settings enabled by looking for the lock icon that lights up.